20lives/dmote/doc/options-nested.md

 ##### Parameter `base`

 An angle in radians.
-Applied to the finger key cluster, this serves the purpose of allowing the user to keep their wrists straight even if the two halves of the keyboard are closer together than the user’s shoulders.
+Applied to your main key cluster, this serves the purpose of allowing the user to keep their wrists straight even if the two halves of the keyboard are closer together than the user’s shoulders.

 ##### Parameter `intrinsic`